 |Cured green olives.|

-Raw olives cannot be eaten as they are and require treatment for their bitter principle oleuoropein.
+Raw Olives cannot be eaten as they are because of the bitter principle oleuropein.
 Some enthusiast olive-fans may want to cure them on their own.
 If you are placed at close quarters to any olive farms that sell raw fruits, try to buy fresh olives for home-curing.
-Otherwise, almost all the types of olives in the markets are already treated of their bitter compound.
-Different kinds of curing and processing techniques of raw-green or ripe fruits exist.
+Otherwise, almost all the types of olives in the markets already treated and cured.
+Different techniques of curing and processing employed for fresh green or ripe fruits.

 In the groceries, customers are equally spoiled of choices; pitted, oil-cured, stuffed, sliced, etc. Home-cured olives should be placed inside a plastic or glass container immersed in a light brine or olive oil.
 For extended storage, place them under strong brine.

-Once at home, packed/canned olives may be kept at a dark cool place until the “use by” date from the manufacturer.
-However, once opened, the fruits should be placed inside the refrigerator, preferably transferred onto a glass or plastic bowl and immersed in the brine.
+Once at home, packed/canned olives may be placed in the dark cool place until the “use by” date from the manufacturer.
+However, once opened, the fruits should be kept in the refrigerator, preferably transferred onto a glass or plastic bowl and immersed in the brine.
 Use them within 1-2 months of purchase.

-Cured olives have been essential part of Mediterranean diet since ancient times, especially in the Greece, Spain and Italian households.
-Cured and ready to eat olives are available in the stores and all you have to do once open the jar is to give them a wash in clean water to bring down sodium content.
-Some prefer to cure their own olives using traditional methods and avoid commercial lye-cured (sodium hydroxide) ones for many reasons.
+Cured olives have been an integral part of the Mediterranean diet since ancient times, especially in the Greece, Spain and Italian households.
+Cured and ready to eat olives are available in the stores and all that you need to do once you open the jar is to give them a wash in clean water to bring down their sodium content.
+Some people prefer to cure olives at home employing traditional methods and avoid commercial "lye-cured" (sodium hydroxide) ones for many reasons.

-Either of cured black and green olives are equally popular as finger food and as well as one of the chief ingredients in recipes.
-Some of the well-known black (ripe) types include Manzanillo from Spain and Kalamata from Greece; and among the green types are: Hojiblanca (Spain), and Lucques (France).
+Both cured black and green olives are equally popular as finger food in Europe.
+They also one of the sought after ingredients in recipes all over the world.
+Some of the well-known black (ripe) types include Manzanillo from Spain and Kalamata from Greece; and among the green types are Hojiblanca (Spain), and Lucques (France).

 Here are some serving tips

-Traditionally, olives are eaten as side-food or snack in-between meals.
+Traditionally, olives are eaten as a side dish or snack.

 They chiefly served as appetizers or starters.

-Pitted or sliced olives add great flavor to salads, in pasta and on pizza toppings.
+Pitted and sliced olives add great flavor to salads, in pasta, and as pizza toppings.

-Olives are safe food to eat; however, some individuals might manifest some allergic symptoms to lye brine (caustic soda).
-Additionally, lye or salt cured olives contain high concentration of sodium than recommended intake.
+Olives are safe food to eat; however, some individuals might manifest some allergic symptoms to lye-brine (caustic soda).
+Additionally, lye or salt cured olives contain a high concentration of sodium than recommended intake.
 Shift the fruits into a bowl and wash in clean water few times until all the lye/salt content removed.
 (Medical disclaimer).